Menu

 I am a syntactician and a semanticist.
 I am also a fieldworker.
 The big questions that interest me concern cross-linguistic variation: How much variation is there in syntax?
 How much is there in semantics?
 What sorts of abstract universals can be found in the midst of this variation, and what types of theoretical tools are most useful in modeling them?

-For much of my career, my research on these questions has largely drawn from findings in the syntax and semantics of Nez Perce, a Sahaptian language of the Columbia River Plateau.
-Some of the particular topics I have worked on in Nez Perce grammar are
+Much of my work prior to the pandemic drew on findings in the syntax and semantics of Nez Perce, a Sahaptian language of the Columbia River Plateau.
+Some of the particular topics I worked on in collaboration with Nez Perce speakers are

 Academic history

-I am professor of linguistics at UC Berkeley, and affiliated faculty in the philosophy department.
-I serve as editor-in-chief of Natural Language Semantics and am a founding co-editor of Berkeley Papers in Formal Linguistics.
-I previously served as an associate editor at Natural Language and Linguistic Theory.
+I am professor of linguistics at UC Berkeley.
+I serve as editor-in-chief of Natural Language Semantics.
+I am also founding co-editor of Berkeley Papers in Formal Linguistics, and previously served as an associate editor at Natural Language and Linguistic Theory.

 Before coming to Berkeley in 2015, I held tenure-track positions at UC Santa Cruz and at Harvard; before that, I was a graduate student at the University of Massachusetts, Amherst.
 My dissertation was co-advised by Angelika Kratzer and Rajesh Bhatt.
 You can read about the Kratzer side of the academic genealogy here and here, thanks to Kai von Fintel.
 My academic ancestors on the Bhatt side can be found here.